unschool-academy/.github/profile/README.md

 ## ✨ Our Philosophy

 - **Self-Directed Learning**: Learners choose their own paths.
 Interest fuels retention and deeper understanding.
+- **Student Agency**: Learner have the ability make choices and take action in your own life.
+  - They are the co-creator of their own learning.
+A spectrum between compliance (Directives from school/curriculum ) --> Engagement (Co-creation with teachers) --> Empowerment (Full Ownership of Ones Education)
+  - From standardized test to co-creation of assessment to curiosity and growth (figuring out what to do, what they can do for themselves) assessing students over themselves rather than the standards.
+  - They learn to navigate unfamiliar contexts independently rather than passively receiving fixed instructions
 - **No Formal Curriculum**: We encourage exploration instead of rigid structures.
 - **Learning Through Experience**: Knowledge grows through doing, reflecting, and sharing.
 - **Assessment Beyond Grades**: Growth is measured through skills, curiosity, and personal development.